Free entry, good music draw crowds to French Quarter Fest

 French Quarter resident Lisa Linscott said she didn’t have to think twice about coming out for the Friday parade that is part of the annual French Quarter Festival.
 “It woke me up,” she said with a laugh.

-Linscott also came because the procession kicks off the second day of her favourite event: an eruption of indigenous music and food that continues through Sunday in one of the country’s most historic neighbourhoods.
+Linscott also came because the procession kicks off the second day of her favorite event: an eruption of indigenous music and food that continues through Sunday in one of the country’s most historic neighborhoods.

 In a city synonymous with partying, festivals range from weekend celebrations of local foods - the Creole Tomato Festival or the Po-Boy Festival, for instance - to blockbuster events such as the New Orleans Jazz and Heritage Festival or, the biggest of them all, Mardi Gras.

-Karen King and her daughter Courtney travelled from Perth, Australia, to see New Orleans and attend the event.
+Karen King and her daughter Courtney traveled from Perth, Australia, to see New Orleans and attend the event.

 Courtney King said music festivals she has attended in Australia are not as large or as long as this one.
 “They might be two days long, if you’re lucky, and they’re not free,” she said.